slowernews/hamster-system/README.md

 - to simplify and optimize your workflow, your project references and notes are always stored here (not inside project folders).
 They are also managed in Evernote.

+- name your notes using project folders notation:

         Note with all references regarding a particular subproject:
         Example: @house in lisbon.building permit